RAK3372 WisBlock LPWAN Module Quick Start Guide

 LoRaWAN Example

 This example illustrates how to program RAK3372 WisBlock Core as a stand-alone LoRaWAN end-device via RUI3 Arduino APIs.
-To use the RAK3372 WisBlock Core module as a LoRaWAN end-device, it needs to be within reach of a working LoRaWAN gateway registered to a LoRaWAN network server (LNS) or with a built-in network server.
+To use the RAK3372 WisBlock Core module as a LoRaWAN end-device, it must be within range of a functioning LoRaWAN gateway that is registered to a LoRaWAN network server (LNS) or has a built-in network server.

 If you are new to LoRaWAN, here are a few good references about LoRaWAN and gateways: